hamsteri15/csgo_config/README.md

  In short, the idea is to have a single file (autoexec.cfg) containing all possible keybuttons, settings, crosshair etc.
  This file is then read each time csgo is launched.
  The effect is the same as if the lines in the file 'autoexec.cfg' were manually copy-pasted to the console window.
- Therefore, all changes should be done in the file 'autoexec.cfg' and the file should be located in a place where csgo can find it
+ Therefore, all changes should be done in the file 'autoexec.cfg' and the file should be located in a place where csgo can find it.

 ## Step 1: Make changes to the autoexec.cfg file